+Correcting the Strawmen

-Correcting the Strawmen: Why Most Evangelical Christians are Political Conservatives J. P. Moreland
+Why Most Evangelical Christians Are Political Conservatives

+J. P. Moreland (Biola University)

-Several years ago, on ABC's The View, Star Parker and Michael Moore had an instructive exchange.1 To justify state-regulated universal healthcare, Moore sought to marshal support from Jesus: Jesus claimed that if you care for the poorest among us, you do this to him.
-According to Moore, this proves that Jesus would be for universal healthcare.
+Several years ago on ABC's The View, Star Parker and Michael Moore had an instructive exchange.
+1 To justify state-regulated universal healthcare, Moore sought to marshal support from Jesus: Jesus claimed that if you care for the poorest among us, you do this to him.
+According to Moore, this rule proves that Jesus would be for universal healthcare.
 Star Parker's response was stunningly accurate: Jesus never intended such action to be forced on people by the state.
 Such acts were to be voluntary and from a freely given heart of compassion.

 Subsequently, I published an opinion piece siding with Parker.2 I claimed that Jesus would not be for government-mandated universal healthcare.
 The piece went viral on the internet and most people weighed in against me.
 In my view, this reaction signaled the fact that there is a lot of confusion about the biblical view of the state and its role in society, a view embraced by the vast majority of Evangelicals.
-And as Jonathan Haidt has demonstrated, over 90% of American college campuses are so one-sided in their faculty and staffs' commitment to secular leftism, that they may rightly be accused of group-think, indoctrination of students, and ignorance of opposing points of view.3 Nowhere is this more evident than in the ubiquitous strawmen presented as accurate representations of traditional, especially evangelical, Christian reasons for adopting a conservative ethical and political view of the state, along with advocacy of limited government.
+And as Jonathan Haidt has demonstrated, over 90 percent of American college campuses are so one-sided in their faculty and staffs' commitment to secular leftism that they may rightly be accused of groupthink, indoctrination of students, and ignorance of opposing points of view.3 Nowhere is this more evident than in the ubiquitous strawmen presented as accurate representations of traditional, especially evangelical, Christian reasons for adopting a conservative ethical and political view of the state, along with advocacy of limited government.

 The purpose of this chapter is to correct this situation.
-I recognize that many who read this chapter are not Christians, and my purpose is not to persuade the reader that the conservative evangelical view is true or rational.
+I recognize that many who read this chapter are not Christians, and my primary purpose is not to persuade the reader that the conservative evangelical view is true or rational.
 Rather, my goal is more limited.
 I want to help the reader understand why Evangelicals adopt this view.
-Clarification, not persuasion, is my goal.
-I hope this clarification will set fire to the strawmen and facilitate a more civil presentation of an evangelical view on the college campus.
-With this in mind, I shall present a brief clarification of what an Evangelical is, and proceed to offering two lines of reasoning as to why most Evangelicals are ethical and political conservatives.
-But before I launch into these issues, I want to share a precis of my own journey from being utterly uninterested in politics to becoming a dissident philosopher about the secularized political group-think all around us.
+However, my secondary purpose is to present arguments for the conservative evangelical position.
+Since I have limited space, I cannot develop all of the arguments in a manner they deserve.
+But if I can provide the reader with the sorts of rational support for this viewpoint, then the contours of a case will at least provide a sense of its epistemic justification.
+I hope this clarification and a precis of its intellectual credentials will set fire to the strawmen and facilitate a more civil presentation of the evangelical view on college campuses.
+With this in mind, I shall present a brief clarification of what an Evangelical and a political conservative are, and proceed to offer two lines of reasoning as to why most Evangelicals are-and should be-ethical and political conservatives.
+But before I launch into these issues, I want to summarize my own journey from being utterly uninterested in politics to becoming a dissident philosopher against secularized political groupthink-along with its cancel-culture for opposing viewpoints-all around us.